Installation methods for resin bound paving

 We have noticed the performance of our resin bound installation is impeccable with the use of a mechanical float, the materials become smooth and compact whilst keeping our porosity levels the same as when using a traditional hand float but we can complete the work in a timely manner and support the wellbeing of our installation team.

-Watch our recent video, that covers all our installation methods of laying resin bound paving.
+, that covers all our installation methods of laying resin bound paving.

 SureSet takes care to arrange the installation around a period of at least four hours of dry weather; allowing freshly laid SureSet permeable resin bound paving the opportunity to cure and harden before any chance of rain.